Missing Resident Student Notification

 The Office of Public Safety will notify the Miami Shores Police Department or the appropriate law enforcement agency not later than 24 hours after it determines that the student is missing.

 A resident student is any student living in a university operated housing unit.
 All resident students are required to provide an emergency contact person or persons.
-The Dean of Students will attempt to notify this contact person or persons within 24 hours if the student is determined to be missing.
+The Dean of Students or designee will attempt to notify this contact person or persons within 24 hours if the student is determined to be missing.
 Only University officials, as part of their responsibilities and law enforcement officers working on a missing person investigation, may have access to this information.

 When a student is reported missing, the Office of Public Safety shall notify the Office of Housing and Residence Life and the Dean of Students.
 Public Safety, with the assistance of Housing and Residence Life, will then: